-The review will consider if current law, processes and procedures appropriately balance:
+The review considered if current law, processes and procedures appropriately balance:

 - community safety